-Large installations of telecommunications equipment may require special care to avoid damage or upset from electromagnetic sources.
-Such installations should make use of the bonding configurations and earthing techniques of ITU-T Rec.
-K.27 [18].
+Large installations of telecommunication equipment may require special care to avoid damage or upset from electromagnetic sources.
+Such installations should make use of the bonding configurations and earthing techniques of [ITU-T K.27].

 Some installations at customers' premises may consist of several buildings, with the telecommunications cable from the public network entering the first building then continuing to the other buildings.
 In that case, the telecommunications equipment of each building should be earthed and protected as in the previous case for an individual building.